Workpuls Teramind ActivTrak Hubstaff DeskTime Time Doctor RescueTime Kickidler Veriato Work Examiner

 Todoist

-When someone asks you to handle a new task or a project - go back to the calendar and check if you have the time to do it.
+When someone asks you to handle a new task or a project, go back to the calendar and check if you have the time.
 Somewhere along the way, you’ll learn how to say “no” to some tasks, and that’s fine.
-It’s much better than overpromising.
+It’s much better than overworking yourself and your team.

 Forest

-Tools aren’t the only helpful factor if you’re looking to improve your own time management skills.
-There are tons of time management techniques you can use, but I’ve selected some which I’ve tried and that seem to be quite popular.
+If you’re looking to improve your time management skills, there are tons of time management techniques you can use.
+I’ve selected a few I have tried in my workplace, that seem to be quite popular:

 Timeboxing

-Timeboxing is a time management technique as much as it is a project management method.
-It’s useful because it allows you to focus on one thing at a time (given that you actually follow the rules).
+Timeboxing is a time management technique and a project management method.
+The gist is to focus on one thing at a time instead of multitasking.

-In short, in timeboxing you create timeboxes in your calendar for different tasks.
-For example, you set aside 30 minutes to respond to emails, and you do it for 30 minutes only.
-Once the time’s up, you take a break and proceed to the next task.
+Put simply, you create timeboxes in your digital calendar for every task.
+For example, set aside 30 minutes to respond to emails, and then do it for 30 minutes—not a minute longer.
+Once the time’s up, take a break and move on to the next task.

-You can pair this with your favorite time management tool for optimal results.
-I like to use Insightful to track time while I’m in one timebox, and Forest to limit the use of my phone so I can stay completely focused.
+You can pair the technique with a time management tool for optimal results.
+I like to use Insightful to track time while I’m in a timebox, and Forest to limit the use of my phone so I can stay completely focused.

 Pomodoro

-Here’s how it works: you get a timer (an app or an actual kitchen timer - whatever works), set it up for 25 minutes and spend 25 minutes working on one task.
+Here’s how it works: you get a timer (an app or an actual kitchen timer, whatever works), set it to 25 minutes, and spend that time working on a task.
 When the timer goes off, you mark the task as completed, and take a 5-minute break.
-After you’ve completed 4 pomodoros, you should take a longer break, at least 20 minutes.
-During this time you shouldn’t do anything that’s work-related.
+After you’ve completed 4 intervals, you should take a longer break, at least 20 minutes.

 Getting Things Done (GDT)

-GDT is a method introduced by David Allen in 2001.
-He’s published a book on it back then, and he released a new edition in 2015.
+’’Getting things done’’ or GDT is a method introduced by David Allen in 2001.
+He published a book on it back then and has since released a new edition in 2015.

-4. Reflect - update and review the list at least once per week, to plan next steps
+4. Reflect: update and review the list at least once per week, to plan the next steps

 Eisenhower Matrix

-The idea is to separate your tasks into four different quadrants marked:
+The idea is to separate your tasks into four different quadrants:

-2. Schedule - important, but not as urgent tasks which can be done later, or another day
+• Schedule: important, but not as urgent tasks that can be done later

-3. Delegate - tasks which are urgent, but not very important, which you can delegate to others
+• Delegate: tasks that are urgent, but not very important, which you can delegate

-4. Don’t do - tasks which are neither urgent or important
+• Don’t do: tasks that are neither urgent nor important

 The 4D System

-The 4D System is great for people who keep switching from task to task as soon as they get something new to do.
-First of all, it focuses on your communication tools.
-By following this system you can either:
+The 4D system is a productivity method for categorizing tasks based on urgency and importance.
+It’s great for those of us who keep jumping from task to task as soon as we get something new to do.

 We’ve reserved a 7-day free trial for you….